felixbuenemann/pdftk_utils/README.md

 This gem provides some simple pdf utilities based on PDFtk and was ported from [gs\_pdf\_utils](https://github.com/felixbuenemann/gs_pdf_utils).

+It also can use qpdf if available to decrypt protected pdfs.

 Currently it provides methods for detecting pdf files by magic, counting pdf pages and extracting a single, all or a range of pages from a pdf.